 There are as many realities as there are people, and our experience of what is happening around us is seldom the same as the experience of the person next to us.
 Some realities are positive, but others are marked by apprehension and fear.
 Sometimes, in an attempt to avoid the harshness of what is going on in our lives, we create parallel realities where everything is exactly the way we want it to be.
 An Ambiguous Tragedy looks at what can happen when the line between virtual and imagined reality becomes blurred and finally disappears.

-An Ambiguous Tragedy is on sale via most online book shops (some of them listed below).
-On the Central Coast of NSW, An Ambiguous Tragedy can be purchased at the Gosford Regional Gallery and Kariong Post Office.
+An Ambiguous Tragedy is on sale via most online book shops.
+It can also be purchsed directly from AoE Publishing,.
+On the Central Coast of NSW, it is available both at the Gosford Regional Gallery and the Kariong Post Office.
 Contact me, should you require further information.

 “This novel by Diane Eklund-Abolins is a refreshing and intriguing Australian tale that centers around a bush track near a country town.
 Over time various individuals disappear from the area, and the local police along with family members struggle to determine their fate.
 A mysterious man carrying a suitcase weaves himself into the story, adding to the suspense for the reader.
 I found myself reading keenly right until the final paragraph.
 The dry Australian bush came to life, and I could picture the track, the ridge and the old hut in my mind's eye.
 I recommend this novel to all readers who love a good mystery or detective story.”
 Sue Hollingworth